shivasiddharth/Stremio-RaspberryPi/README.md

  - If you have closed or stopped the background Stremio services, then if you wish to start them again, you can use the service desktop shortcuts.
  - You can manually start the Stremio server and client using the Stremio Launcher desktop shortcuts.
  - If your cursor is stuck after running ```systemctl --user start stremio-server.service```, press Ctrl+C on keyboard to break free.
+ - You can access Stremio on Apple iPads and iPhones with the server running on Raspberry Pi.
+Refer to https://www.youtube.com/watch?v=cYmpVh_GWJg